O scale: United States

 A company called American Model Toys brought out a line of realistic, detailed cars beginning in 1948.
 In 1953 it released a budget line.
-It ran into financial difficulty, reorganized under the name Auburn Model Trains, and ended up selling its line to Nashville, Tennessee-based Kusan, a plastics company who continued its production until 1961.
-The tooling was then sold to a small company run by Andrew (Andy) Kriswalus in Endicott, New York, who operated as Kris Model Trains, or KMT.
-Andy Kriswalus only produced the box, stock, and refrigerator cars from the Kusan dies, and on some of these cars he mounted die-cast trucks from the Kusan tooling.
+It ran into financial difficulty, reorganized under the name Auburn Model Trains, and ended up selling its line to Nashville, Tennessee–based Kusan, a plastics company who continued its production until 1961.
+The tooling was then sold to a small company run by Andrew Kriswalus in Endicott, New York, who operated as Kris Model Trains, or KMT.
+Kriswalus only produced the box, stock, and refrigerator cars from the Kusan dies, and on some of these cars he mounted die-cast trucks from the Kusan tooling.
 After Kriswalus' death, the tooling was sold to K-Line and Williams Electric Trains, who continued to use it to produce parts of their budget lines.

 From O gauge's beginnings up until the mid-1970s, the various manufacturers' trackside accessories would interoperate with one another, but the train cars themselves used couplers of differing designs, often making it difficult or impossible to use different manufacturers' cars together.
 The post-War consolidation did little to improve matters: Marx used three different standards, depending on the product line, and Lionel used two, so frequently the companies' own entry-level products were incompatible with their high-end products, let alone with the competition.
 Hobbyists who wanted differing standards to interoperate had to resort to replacing couplers.

 After Marx went out of business in 1978, K-Line bought much of Marx's tooling and entered the marketplace.
 K-Line's early offerings changed little from the old Marx designs, other than a new brand name and a Lionel-compatible coupler, making K-Line's offerings completely interoperable with Lionel.

 As O gauge regained popularity in the 1990s it also started to regain manufacturers, and as of late 2003, no fewer than six companies market O gauge locomotives and/or cars, all theoretically interoperable with one another.

 Lionel equipment retains a large collector following.
 Equipment from shorter-lived manufacturers prior to World War II is also highly sought after, while American Flyer and Marx are less so.
 Post-War Marx is gaining in popularity after years of being derided by serious collectors.
 There is little collector interest in Sakai today, possibly because of difficulty identifying the equipment and because the brand is much less widely known than its U.S. counterparts.

-In the recent years there has been a movement called 3-Rail Scale.
-It is three-rail trains on high-rail track, but with scale couplers and other more prototypical details, like fixed pilots and scale wheels.
-Most 3-Rail scale modelers use Kadee brand scale couplers.

-The biggest makers of American O scale trains today are Lionel, LLC, MTH Electric Trains, Atlas O, and Weaver Models.
+The biggest makers of American O scale trains today include Lionel, MTH, Atlas, and Williams by Bachmann.